 The management company/agent and all onsite personnel are responsible for implementing the LIHTC program requirements properly.
-Anyone who is authorized to lease apartment units to residents should be thoroughly familiar with all federal and state laws, rules, and regulations governing certification and leasing procedures, including Section 42 regulations and Fair Housing laws.
-It is also important that the management company provide information, as needed, to MHDC and submit all required reports and documentation in a timely manner.
+Anyone who is authorized to lease apartment units to residents should be thoroughly familiar with all federal and state laws, rules, and regulations governing certification and leasing procedures,

 A duly executed management certification approval and management plan are required to be in place at the onset of leasing activity and updated as needed throughout the affordability period.
 All management companies must complete a management certification regardless of when they began managing.
 No changes to the management plan can be implemented without prior written approval of MHDC.

 The management agent must provide necessary and required information to MHDC, including submission of various program compliance reports within specified time frames.
 Further, if the management agent determines that the property is not in compliance with LIHTC program requirements, the Asset Management department must be notified.